Portal Hypertension school: course directors

 - HVPG measurement: How and when?

-- Update in the pharmacologic & endoscopic management of Portal Hypertension
+- Update on the pharmacological and endoscopic management of portal hypertension

-The field of portal hypertension (PHT) is currently challenged by variations in cirrhosis etiology ,and changes in the natural history of advanced chronic liver disease after controlling the etiological factor (i.e. SVR after HCV antiviral treatment).
-This last group of patients remain at high risk of developing PHT complications but should we manage these patients differentially?
-In addition, improvement in diagnostic tools and awareness in the medical community have led to increase identification of other etiologies of portal hypertension different from cirrhosis that require an specific approach.
+The field of portal hypertension (PHT) faces many current challenges, regarding the variations in the etiology of cirrhosis.
+It also changes in the natural history of advanced chronic liver disease, once the etiological factors have been checked (i.e. patients’ sustained virological response after receiving antiviral treatment for HCV).
+This group of patients remain at high risk of developing PHT complications, but should we manage them differentially?
+Additionally, an improvement in diagnostic tools and awareness in the medical community have led to an increase in the identification of other etiologies of portal hypertension, other than cirrhosis, requiring specific approaches.

-With the proposed program and activities the Barcelona Clinical School will provide the following outcomes adjusted to the different needs:
+With the proposed programme and activities, the Barcelona Clinical School on portal hypertension will provide the following outcomes, adjusted to different needs:

-- PHT is not solely due to liver cirrhosis: we will provide real clinical cases in which the first clinical manifestation was a portal hypertension related complication in both cirrhosis and non-cirrhosis etiology.
-We will work on finding similarities and differences regarding physical examination, symptoms and characteristic findings in laboratory, imaging and pathology exams.
-We will foster students to propose and discuss diagnostic and therapeutic algorithms during clinical case activities.
+- PHT is not solely due to liver cirrhosis: The course will provide real clinical cases, in which the first clinical manifestation was a PHT-related complication in both the cirrhosis and non-cirrhosis etiology.
+We will work on finding similarities and differences regarding physical examination, symptoms, and characteristic findings in laboratory, imaging, and pathology exams.
+Participants will be encouraged to propose and discuss diagnostic and therapeutic algorithms during clinical case activities.

 - Etiological treatments change the natural history of advanced chronic liver disease.
-Discussion with students and review the current evidence regarding how to manage these patients will be done during case discussions.
-As a matter of example, how to manage patients with clinical significant portal hypertension in whom, after etiological treatment, portal hypertension is just mild?
+Participants will be encouraged to discuss and review the current evidence on how to manage these patients, via case discussions, e.g. How should one manage patients with clinical significant PHT in whom, after etiological treatment, the PHT becomes mild?

 - The importance of an accurate diagnosis of the underlying disease.
-We will emphasize the differences in prognosis depending on underlying etiology and how patients should be treated according to evidence-based medicine.
-We will also underscore the lack of knowledge regarding specific aspects of management, what to do in such cases according to international consensus and the research needed to be done in the area.
+We will emphasise the differences in prognosis, depending on underlying etiology and how patients should be treated according to evidence-based medicine.
+We will also underscore the lack of knowledge regarding specific aspects of management, what to do in such cases according to international consensus, and the research needed in this area.

 - The role of traditional diagnostic methods in the current era.
-We will focus clinical cases on how HVPG measurement can help with the diagnosis and treatment of PHT related complication due to different etiologies.
-We’ll show the students how the measurements are done (real cases in our facilities) and how the tracings should be read.
-We will underline the minimum quality criteria required for a portal pressure measurement to be trusted and provided real cases of HVPG and PPG measurement after TIPS placement to show how a non-accurate result may impaired the management of the patients.
+We will focus certain clinical cases on how HVPG measurement can help with the diagnosis and treatment of PHT-related complications, due to different etiologies.
+Students will see how measurements are taken (using real cases at the onsite facilities) and how tracings should be read.
+We will underline the minimum-quality criteria required for a portal pressure measurement to be trusted and provide real cases of HVPG and PPG measurement after TIPS placement, to illustrate how a non-accurate result may impair the management of patients.

-- Better knowledge of the new therapeutic armamentarium available including drugs, endovascular and non-invasive techniques.
-We will revise recent trials focused on the management of portal hypertension including pharmacological and endoscopic strategies but also innovative endovascular techniques such as TIPS, interventional thrombosis recanalization and BRTO.
+- Better knowledge of the new therapeutic armamentarium available including drugs, endovascular, and non-invasive techniques.
+We will revise recent trials focused on the management of PHT, not only pharmacological and endoscopic strategies, but also innovative endovascular techniques such as TIPS, interventional thrombosis recanalisation, and BRTO.

-- Evidence based and individualized treatment of PHT.
-We will provide evidence and clinical examples focused on how stratifying patients according to their risk of treatment failure and bad outcome improves survival.
+- Evidence-based and individualised treatment of PHT.
+We will provide evidence and clinical examples focused on how stratifying patients according to their risk of treatment failure and bad outcomes can improve their survival.

-- Knowing how to interpret and criticize the methodology used in clinical studies is essential to understand evidence-based medicine.
-We aim to stimulate attendees into reviewing published studies critically and separate wheat from straw in the published RCT, Metanalysis or systematic reviews.
-A better understanding of clinical statistics will improve the quality of new generation of physicians.
-We will reinforce this concept analyzing with the attendees specific RCT/Metanalysis/Systematic reviews that try to answer specific questions raised by the patients presented during the clinical case discussions.
-This will be complemented with the state of the art session given by Dr. Rowe an excellent and deep analyst of potential bias and over interpretations of results obtained in clinical studies.
+- Knowing how to interpret and criticise the methodology used in clinical studies is essential for understanding evidence-based medicine.
+We will stimulate attendees to review published studies critically and to separate the wheat from straw in published RCT, metanalysis, or systematic reviews.
+Having a better understanding of clinical statistics will improve the quality of the next generation of physicians.
+We will reinforce this concept with the attendees by analysing specific RCT/metanalysis/systematic reviews that try to answer specific questions raised by the patients presented in the clinical case discussions.
+This will be complemented with the state-of-the art session given by Dr Rowe, an excellent and thorough analyst of potential bias and over-interpretations of results obtained in clinical studies.